Skip to content

 ORDER BY ?parent ?label

-For the Cloud Platform metamodel, this returns Microservice, APIGateway, Container, KubernetesCluster, MessageBroker, EventTopic, ManagedDatabase, CacheStore, ObservabilityStack — plus all inherited ArchiMate 4.0 types.
+For the Cloud Platform metamodel, this returns Microservice, APIGateway, Container, KubernetesCluster, MessageBroker, EventTopic, ManagedDatabase, CacheStore, ObservabilityStack — plus all inherited ArchiMate 4.0 concrete types.

 Discovering Relationship Types